WHO: Political tensions threaten to derail World Health Assembly | DW | 18.05.2020

-Leaders are set to evaluate a global response, access to healthcare, and ways to combat hardship resulting from the COVID-19 crisis.
+In a video address, German Chancellor Angela Merkel said the coronavirus crisis would be overcome if the world works together.
 But political rivalries could prevent best-practice responses from being considered.

-The European Union is to call for an "impartial, independent and comprehensive evaluation" of the global response to coronavirus, during the World Health Organization’s (WHO) first-ever virtual assembly on Monday afternoon.
+The European Union is to call for an "impartial, independent and comprehensive evaluation" of the global response to coronavirus, during the World Health Organization’s (WHO) first-ever virtual World Health Assembly on Monday afternoon.

 WHO chief Tedros Adhanon Ghebreysus said the meeting would be "one of the most important since we were founded in 1948," as the health agency has garnered widespread attention over its handling of the pandemic which has infected more than 4.7 million people and killed over 315,000.